 The images produced are based on exploiting the magnetic properties of atomic nuclei.
 To produce electromagnetic excitation at the nanoscale, a new method of magnetic field manipulation has been produced via radio-frequency pulses emitted at a micro-second timescale.

-The imaging agents are most often utilized for predicting patient response and for monitoring treatment efficacy over time.
-Imaging agents can also be used for predicting side effects in certain patients by providing data of potential non-target accumulation sites in healthy tissue.
+The imaging agents are most often utilized for predicting patient response and monitoring treatment efficacy over time.
+Imaging agents can also be used for predicting side effects in certain patients by providing data on potential non-target accumulation sites in healthy tissue.